google/starthinker/tutorials/Bulkdozer/Changing_Existing_Campaigns.md

 ## Push to Campaign Manager

-Push to Campaign Manager through the menu Bulkdozer -> Push to CM.
-Watch the Log tab as the process runs and your campaign is trafficked.
+Push to Campaign Manager by going to your StarThinker recipe and clicking the "Run" button.Watch the Log tab as the process runs and your campaign is trafficked.
 When you see the message "Bulkdozer traffic job ended" in the logs the process is done.
 If you see any errors in the Log tab you can make corrections to the appropriate tab and push again.

 [Back to Documentation](Intsallation_and_User_guides.md) <br/>